hdr-bgnn/BGNN-trait-segmentation/Segment_mini_dev/README.md

 ls # should display result_segment.png
 ```

+##  2. Create a container that runs segmentation from inside
-Singularity image smp_env_v2.sif provide only the environment for segmentation_models_pytorch.
+In the previous section we have create a singularity image smp_env_v2.sif provide only the environment for segmentation_models_pytorch.
-It doesn't contain any code to run segmentation_main.py which located outside the container
+It doesn't contain any code to run segmentation_main.py which is located outside the container.
+This new container we will create, we will run every everything from inside and is completely protable.

-4- Create the container that contains everything
+### Create the container that contains everything

-cd Segment_mini_dev
+cd Segment_mini_dev/scripts
 chmod +x create_simg.sh
 ./create_simg.sh
 # it created a file segment_mini.sif